joelvh/json2json/README.md

 (Look at the "example" folder to see this template and the JSON before and after transformation.)

-A template specifies a set of rules that describe how to transform a property in a JSON object.
+A template specifies a set of rules that describe how to transform a property in your original JSON.
 A template itself is a javascript object.
-This example is written in CoffeeScript and has in-line comments to explain each property:
+This example is written in CoffeeScript and has comments to explain each property:

 The template object is stored as the "tmpl" variable.
-The template typically matches the root of the JSON object.
+The template typically matches the root of the original JSON.

     tmpl =

 The "path" property specifies what property on the JSON object to process.
 The '.' value specifies to use the root in this case.
-The JSON object can be an array as well.
+The original JSON can be an array as well.

       path: '.'